Technology Transfer Network - Air Toxics Web Site

-On September 10, 2015, the Environmental Protection Agency (EPA) promulgated amendments to the air toxics emissions standard covering the primary aluminum production source category.
+On October 15, 2015, the Environmental Protection Agency (EPA) published in the Federal Register amendments to the air toxics emissions standard covering the primary aluminum production source category.
 See the table below for the Federal Register notice, and the Fact Sheet summarizing the final amendments.

 On this page:

 Subpart LL - National Emission Standards for Primary Aluminum Reduction Plants

 NOTE: All files are Government Printing Office (GPO) files unless otherwise indicated.

 Closely Related Rules, Policies or Program Guidance